joshjacksthrow/messageboard/README.md

  - A third party library, e.g Devise
  - A third party service, e.g. Auth0, Firebase or AWS Cognito which comes with lots of bells and whistles out of the box

-### Database (SQLite)
+### Database (Postgres and SQLite)

-Just using SQLite for this small low-volume demo.
-For a larger app, I'd generally choose Postgres since it comes with pretty much everything needed in a DB. (https://www.amazingcto.com/postgres-for-everything/).
+Locally, and when running integration tests I use a SQLite DB, for speed and simplicity.
+In the production deployment I use a Postgres DB.
+For this app they are similar enough, but of course could run into issues where the app behaves differently when using SQLite vs Postgres.

+I think Postgres is a great DB, with loads of features that end up being useful in an app (I use it as the Rails websocket driver later also). (https://www.amazingcto.com/postgres-for-everything/).

-If I really needed global scale and BASE was OK for this, I might consider a NoSQL DB.
+If we really needed global scale and BASE was OK for this, I might consider a NoSQL DB.

 ### Javascript

-There is almost no JS for this app.

-#### Pros
-- Even on browsers with JS the user can use a fully functioning version of the app before the JS has downloaded and executed.
-- All browser functionality works as expected and is not hijacked in any way
-#### Cons
-- As the project grows and more engineers come on board, having a JS framework that allows for easy componentisation would likely be beneficial.
-- Not an SPA so will feel less 'app' like to the end user.

-If we were to change to an SPA I would likely split the frontend into a different repository and host it statically somewhere.
-Then use Rails purely as an API.
+There is very little JS used in this app.
+The JS that is used is done via progressive enhancement, meaning the app works perfectly without JS enabled.
+When JS is enabled, functionality is not blocked waiting for the JS to download and execute.

 ### Styling (Tailwind)